Schools & Colleges

 P.E.
 Weightlifting Course for Primary Schools

-North London Weightlifting Club are currently providing a specially adapted ‘Strong Youth’ Courses for Primary School children aged 9-11 years, based in their dedicated training venue (Strong-Box) inside the prestigious Lee Valley Athletic Centre.
+North London Weightlifting Club is currently providing a specially adapted ‘Strong Youth’ Courses for Primary School children aged 9-11 years, based in their dedicated training venue (Strong-Box) inside the prestigious Lee Valley Athletic Centre.

 The Course teaches children how to safely lift weights using the Olympic Sport methodology.